itkSource/lorhammer/doc/content/develop.md

 ## Add a checker

-A checker is a way to test if all is ok in our IoT system.
-For example it can count the number of messages sand by lorhammers and check if result is 20000.
+A checker is a way to verify that what have been sent by lorhammers have been correctly received by the IOT plateform.
+It aims to count the messages sent by lorhammers and check if result is equal to the expected value.
-But, checker permit also, to test if our platform has accepted x messages.
-Useful for integration continue orchestrator will exit(1) if all checks don't pass.
+Checkers also allow to test if platform has accepted x messages (and not only received them).
+Useful for continious integration, orchestrator will exit(1) if all checks don't pass.

-Today we have 2 kinds of checkers : none to not test and prometheus to request it and test result.
+Today we have 2 kinds of checkers : 'none' for no checker and 'prometheus' to check number of messages sent againt the ones recieved by lorhammers .

-To add a checker you need to have a fabric function which take config json.RawMessage and a consul client in parameters and return an implementation of `Checker` interface :
+To add a checker you need to have a factory function that takes a config json.RawMessage and a consul client as parameters and returns an implementation of `Checker` interface :

 ```go
 type CheckerSuccess interface {